Last Updated on

 As you may have learned from the 90 Minute Challenge, the character that makes the “k” sound is ㅋ.
 It looks like a key!
 Let’s use that one.

 The final step is to add in the “eul” sound.
 That’s easy!
-The Korean character that makes the “eu” sound is ㅡ and the “l” ending we can make with ㄹ.
+The Hangul character that makes the “eu” sound is ㅡ and the “l” ending we can make with ㄹ.
 Let’s stack them together.

 Second part: 클 (keul)

 There we have it, we’re all finished!
 We ended up with our name: